alanorwick/mosaic/README.md

 Nectar is the company that makes MOSAIC.
 We're just out of stealth mode, have raised pre-seed, are raising seed now, and are based in London.

 You just installed foreign software into your cluster to enhance it.
 We want to make that the norm, because that's how we think tomorrows's systems will be built: out of other sub systems.

 But how can we trust the systems we integrate if they're so opaque?
 Our first step is to bring transparency to the cloud native executables (YAML + images).
 MOSAIC is the first page in that chapter.

-Ultimately, our vision is to become the new hub, the new clearing house for cloud native executables.

 [nectar-logo]: https://storage.googleapis.com/nectar-mosaic-public/images/nectar-tomato.png "Nectar"
 [mosaic-banner]: https://storage.googleapis.com/nectar-mosaic-public/images/into-the-k8set.png "Mosaic"
 [bind-git-and-docker]: https://storage.googleapis.com/nectar-mosaic-public/images/pub-site/workflow-2.png
 [bulk-matching]: https://storage.googleapis.com/nectar-mosaic-public/images/pub-site/workflow1.png
 [decision-tree]: https://storage.googleapis.com/nectar-mosaic-public/images/pub-site/net-debug.png